-Kristina Õllek (b.
-1989) is a visual artist based currently between Tallinn, Estonia & The Hague, The Netherlands.
-She is working in the field of photography, video and installation, with a focus on investigating contemporary visual culture as well as the actual mode of mediation of the representation process.
-She is interested in stretching out the boundaries of what can we see and use as of an image and space, especially now in the age of rapidly developing and highly manipulative technology.
-She questions the relations between space, object and image, considering the blurred context of the original and the copy.
-In her practice she frequently uses situations when fact and fiction, synthetic and natural, copy and original intertwine with each other and become a hybrid object / matter to obtain new and reconsidered meaning.
+Kristina Õllek (b.1989, Estonia) is a visual artist based currently between Tallinn, Estonia & The Hague, The Netherlands.
+She is working in the field of photography, video and installation, with a focus on investigating contemporary visual culture and display, its materiality as well as the actual mode of mediation of the representation process.
+In her practice she’s frequently using situations when fact and fiction, synthetic and natural, copy and original intertwine with each other and become a hybrid object / matter to obtain new and reconsidered meaning.

-Her work is often site-sensitive and analyses the location and the format of exhibition making, questioning the display and the politics of installation in a perspective of a historical museum to an online space and future archeology.
-Furthermore, she's interested in the phenomenon of exhibition documentation as artifacts, notably regarding the way its position has changed in the digital era.
+Her work is often site-sensitive and analyses the location and the format of exhibition-making, questioning the display and the politics of installation in a perspective of a historical museum to an online space and future archeology.

 Kristina Õllek has graduated with a MA and BA degree from Estonian Academy of Arts (Fine Arts, Photography), has studied at Piet Zwart Institute, Rotterdam (2016) and Kunsthochschule Berlin-Weissensee (2012).
 She’s been the laureate of the Estonian Academy of Arts Young Artist Prize 2013 (BA) and 2016 (MA).
 Since 2013 she’s the co-founder and member of artist-run space Rundum.
 Her works have recently been shown in various international group and solo exhibitions in Estonia and abroad.